hapax/hapax.github.io/assets/form.md

 Put loosely, reductionism is the idea that you explain stuff with smaller stuff, and keep going until you stop.
-In many ways, this describes the explanatory program of 20th century physics, which gave us atoms, quantum mechanics, the Standard Model with its zoo of subatomic particles, and even string theory.
+In many ways, this describes the explanatory program of 20th century physics, which gave us atoms, subatomic particles, the zoo of the Standard Model, and even more fundamental speculative objects like strings.
-Like Platonism in mathematics, it is probably the philosophy of science to which most professional scientists subscribe.
+Like Platonism in mathematics, most physicists would probably assent to some form of reductionism.

 #### What is a particle?